dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version, 3.4.0 addresses changes to the fixer.io API and lets users provide the necesary API key to continue using the service.
+Version, 3.4.1 addresses some obscure bugs introduced to the exchange rates system in 3.4.0.

 == Donating ==